RoyBerube/Lagrange/_posts/2017-07-24-Adventures in Calculating Pi.md

 ![Euler Formula](/assets/img/EulerFormula.PNG)

 Initially I implemented a spigot version based on a fraction class and while that version worked and was easy to read, it was painfully slow.
 The fraction class was clearly a huge bottleneck.
 Using what I had learned, I then wrote an optimized version based on fractions without the fraction class.
 Here is the code.
-To use it instantiate the class and call the CalcPi() method.
+To use it, instantiate the class and call the CalcPi() method.

 ```c#
 using System;